 Lime Jello Salad with sour cream and pineapple is an easy vintage Jello recipe that you make with just 4 ingredients.
 This dessert salad is perfect for potlucks and holidays and tastes just like Mom and Grandma used to make!

-I think I've told you how much I love retro recipes.
+I think I've told you how much I love vintage recipes, especially vintage Jello salads!
 I get the biggest thrill from browsing through old cook books, and I adore the fact that one bite of an oldie but goodie can immediately take you back to your childhood and bring back some happy memories.
-And that's exactly what happened when I made this retro lime Jello salad for the Hubs.
-He grew up on this stuff, but I didn’t.
-We usually had Jello when we were sick or maybe at parties or potlucks.
+And that's exactly what happened when I made this retro lime Jello salad.

 How to Make Lime Jello Salad

 First, add the Jello gelatin powder to a large bowl or a large casserole dish.

 I usually just mix it in the same dish as I serve it.
 But, you can mix the Jello in a mixing bowl if you want.

 Then, pour in a cup of very hot water or boiling water, and mix until the gelatin is dissolved.

 After the gelatin is completely dissolved, add the pears, pineapple and sour cream.
 Next, stir the Jello mixture together until well blended.